caley/OpenEPSim/README.md

     ]
 }
 ```
 `"window": 2` specifies that this matrix applies to two neighbouring sites.
-The `"from"` and `"to"` entries specify that the matrix is to be applied at sites (1,2), (2,3), ..., (-2, -1) = (199, 200) (because L = 200 in this example).  `"rates"` gives the local transition matrix, in the usual basis (see TODO REF), and so must be of size nstates<sup>window</sup>.
+The `"from"` and `"to"` entries specify that the matrix is to be applied at sites (1,2), (2,3), ..., (-2, -1) = (99, 100) (because L = 100 in this example).  `"rates"` gives the local transition matrix, in the usual basis (see TODO REF), and so must be of size nstates<sup>window</sup>.
 A transition matrix should have negative entries on the diagonal, so that the columns sum to zero.
-OpenEPS will insert the correct entries, so we can leave the diagonal entries as zero.
+OpenEPSim will insert the correct entries, so we can leave the diagonal entries as zero.

 The left boundary matrix is specified by
 ```